iamgouravjha/iamgouravjha/README.md

 ### Hi, I'm Gourav jha! 👋

-- 🔭 I’m currently working as a specialist in Bristlecone.
+- 🔭 I’m currently working as a Data Analyst at Bristlecone.
 - 🌱 I’m currently learning Data Science.
 - 🤔 I’m looking for help with machine learning.
 - 💬 Ask me about any tech-related stuff.